DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/github-actions.md

 Github Actions uses the `macOS Catalina 10.15` virtual environment with *"System Integrity Protection"* enabled as `macos-latest`.
 With this setting enabled, TestCafe requires a screen recording permission, which is unobtainable programmatically.
 For this reason, TestCafe is unable to run tests locally on `macos-latest` in GitHub Actions.

-However, tests do run in the remote mode.
+However, tests can run on macOS VMs if you connect the browser as remote.

 **Example**